phansch/philhansch.net/portfolio/RubyProjects.md

 {% endhighlight %}
 <span class="glyphicon glyphicon-chevron-right"></span> Automatically locates the user based on his IP address and fetches the current weather based on the determined location.

-Check out the [GitHub repository](https://github.com/phansch/Projects) for more projects.
+Check out the [GitLab repository](https://gitlab.com/phansch/100-projects/tree/master) for more projects.